vega-studio/deltav/docs/API/Instances/InstanceProvider.md

 **sync()**

-This performs an operation that forces all of the instances to be flagged as an'add' change.
+This performs an operation that forces all of the instances to be flagged as an add change.
 This allows a layer listening to this provider to ensure it has added all currently existing instances monitored by the provider.

 NOTE: This is a VERY poor performing method and should probably be used by the framework and not manually.